CUBRID/cubrid-manual/en/sql/transaction.rst

 If there are multiple users with read and write authorization to a database, possibility exists that more than one user will access the database simultaneously.
 Controlling access and update in multi-user environment is essential to protect database integrity and ensure that users and transactions should have accurate and consistent data.
 Without appropriate control, data could be updated incorrectly in the wrong order.

 The transaction must ensure database concurrency, and each transaction must guarantee appropriate results.
-When multiple transactions are being executed at once, an event in transaction T1 should not affect an event in transaction T2.
+When multiple transactions are being executed at once, an event in transaction *T1* should not affect an event in transaction *T2*.
 This means isolation.
 Transaction isolation level is the degree to which a transaction is separated from all other concurrent transactions.
 The higher isolation level means the lower interference from other transactions.
 The lower isolation level means the higher the concurrency.
 A database determines whether which lock is applied to tables and records based on these isolation levels.
 Therefore, can control the level of consistency and concurrency specific to a service by setting appropriate isolation level.

 The read operations that allow interference between transactions with isolation levels are as follows:

-*   **Dirty read** : A transaction T2 can read D' before a transaction T1 updates data D to D' and commits it.
+*   **Dirty read** : A transaction *T2* can read *D'* before a transaction *T1* updates data *D* to *D'* and commits it.
-*   **Non-repeatable read** : A transaction T1 can read changed value, if a transaction T2 updates or deletes data and commits while data is retrieved in the transaction T1 multiple times.
+*   **Non-repeatable read** : A transaction *T1* can read changed value, if a transaction *T2* updates or deletes data and commits while data is retrieved in the transaction *T1* multiple times.
-*   **Phantom read** : A transaction T1 can read E, if a transaction T2 inserts new record E and commits while data is retrieved in the transaction T1 multiple times.
+*   **Phantom read** : A transaction *T1* can read *E*, if a transaction *T2* inserts new record *E* and commits while data is retrieved in the transaction *T1* multiple times.

-(O: YES, X: NO)
 Based on these interferences, the SQL standard defines four levels of transaction isolation:

 *   **READ UNCOMMITTED** allows dirty read, unrepeatable read and phantom read.
 *   **READ COMMITTED** does not allow dirty read but allows unrepeatable read and phantom read.
 *   **REPEATABLE READ** does not allow dirty read and unrepeatable read but allows phantom read.